yasharnouhi/Airnowbot/README.md

 you can upload it in your server and if there was any problem you can let me know: yasharnoohi@gmail.com

-you need will need this libraries :
+you will need this libraries :

 1.python telegram bot ----------------------> https://github.com/python-telegram-bot/python-telegram-bot#installing
 2.selenium --------------------> https://pypi.org/project/selenium/